Pentecost — Ordinary Time — Service Prayers

 the Lord watches over the city, those who watch stand guard in vain.

-People: We have come to listen to the stories of people who throughout the
+have come to listen to the stories of people who throughout the

 generations have shown us